S-1142-119

 Who benefits

 Visitors to the Golden Gate National Recreation Area who would gain access to additional recreational land.
-Conservation and environmental groups interested in protecting open space near the GGNRA.
-Local residents near Scarper Ridge who may gain access to federally managed public land.
-The National Park Service, which would gain jurisdiction over the adjusted area.
-Wildlife and ecosystems within the Scarper Ridge area that would come under federal protection.
+Conservation and open-space advocacy groups seeking to protect the Scarper Ridge property from development.
+Local residents near the GGNRA who value preserved green space.
+The National Park Service, which would gain jurisdiction over the parcel.
+Wildlife and ecosystems on the Scarper Ridge property that would receive federal protection.

 Who is hurt